Diospyros nigra: Fruit

 Black sapote fruit are tomato-like and measure 5–10 cm in diameter, with an inedible skin that turns from olive to a deep yellow-green when ripe and a pulp which is white and inedible when unripe but assumes a flavor, color and texture often likened to chocolate pudding when ripe.
 Fruits usually contain seeds, up to a maximum of 12.
 The texture has been likened to that of a papaya.
-Boning (2006) describes the ripe fruit as having "the taste and consistency of chocolate pudding."
+The ripe fruit may have "the taste and consistency of chocolate pudding."

 Unripe fruits are astringent, caustic, bitter, irritating, and have been used as fish poison in the Philippines.

-Health

-The Black Sapote is a great sources for vitamins, fiber and potassium.
-In only 1 cup of black sapote there are 142 calories, 2.6g protein, 0.8g fat, 34 g carbohydrates, 360 mg potassium, 22 mg Vitamin C, and 420 IU Vitamin A. The high content of Vitamin C allows it to work as an immune booster.
-The Black Sapote has more than three times the amount of Vitamin C than an orange does.

-There is little concern to use pesticides on the tree because it lacks insect pests.

-The unripe fruit is very bitter and caustic, and can be used a poison typically for fish in the Philippines.
-The Philippines use the Black Sapote leaves as a blistering poultice.
-In Yucatan, the leaf decoction can be used as an astringent and is taken internally as a febrifuge.
-They can also be used against leprosy, ringworm, and other itching skin conditions.

 Propagation

 Propagation is usually from seed, which can retain viability for several months and require around 30 days for germination.
 Some trees are seedless however, and can be propagated by air-layering or shield budding.

 Cultivation

 Black sapote trees are normally found below 600 meters, but are not particular about soil, and can tolerate light frosts.
 They are sensitive to drought, requiring irrigation in dry areas, but are quite tolerant of flooding.
 The tree grows fairly slowly for the first 3–4 years, perhaps just 1 foot/year for the first couple of years.
 Later however it grows much more rapidly.
-Trees should be spaced 10-12m apart.
+Trees should be spaced 10-12m apart (about 32–39 ft.).

-Growing requirements: full sunlight, grows best in most well drained soils (sand and lime-stone based) and high pH soils (5.5-7.0), sensitive to drought but tolerant to flooding, mature trees can tolerate 28-30 degree F temperatures and young trees can be killed at 23 degree F temperatures, and they require spacing of about 32–39 ft.
+Growing requirements: full sunlight, grows best in most well drained soils (sand and lime-stone based) and high pH soils (5.5-7.0), mature trees can tolerate -2/-3 °C (28-30 °F) temperatures and young trees can be killed at 0 °C (32 °F) temperatures.

 Pollination takes place by insects, but some varieties are self-incompatible, meaning they require cross pollination.